The Ascent of Gravity

 By Jodi Ellen Malpas

 A new novella featuring Drew from the Sunday Times and New York Times bestselling This Man trilogyFrom bestselling author Jodi Ellen Malpas comes a new novella in the This Man series.
 You don't need to read the series to enjoy this story, but if you're already a Jesse Ward fan, just wait till you see the advice he gives Drew about falling in love.I thought I had control.
 I was so, so wrong...I don't need a relationship.
 I have Hux, a decadent club where I quench whatever raw desire I choose.
 I take pleasure and I give it - no strings attached.
 So when Raya Rivers comes in asking for someone cold, emotionless, and filthy... well, no man ever takes his wicked pleasure quite the way I do.
 Only Raya is different.
 Vulnerable.
 And carrying some deep sorrow that gets past all my carefully constructed walls and inexplicably makes me care.
 Now craving controls me.
 Ice has given way to red-hot need.But Raya has no idea about my other life - my real life.
 That I'm daddy to an adorable little girl.
 My two worlds are about to collide with the force of a supernova.
-Once Raya knows the truth, will she be able to accept all I am?Includes a special preview of THE FORBIDDEN, a standalone novel coming in August.
+Once Raya knows the truth, will she be able to accept all I am?Includes a special preview of THE FORBIDDEN, a standalone novel available now